linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 But when returns are not IID,  $\operatorname{var}\left(r_{t: t+h}\right) / h$,  can depend on the horizon $h$.
 For example,  with mean-reversion in prices,  risk can indeed disappear to some extent in the long run because short-term movements in asset prices partly offset each other over time.

-We can see this if we go back to our simulated valuation model with investor sentiment from lecture 3.
+We can see this if we go back to our simulated valuation model with [[Lecture 4- Investor Sentiment|investor sentiment]] from lecture 3.
 When $\phi$ is close to one in this model,  sentiment is very persistent and sentiment-induced mispricing takes a very long time to correct.
 When $\phi$ is close to zero,  sentiment quickly changes and mispricing rapidly corrects,  which makes prices strongly mean-reverting and returns strongly negatively autocorrelated.
 We can use these simulations to study the effect of mean reversion on long-run return volatility.

 Using the same simulated data as in Table 5.1,  I calculate calculate the variance of quarterly $\log$ returns and $(1 / 40) \times$ the variance of 10 -year log returns. ${ }^{3}$ Table 5.3 shows the result.